Shengan01/BrainTumorClassification/README.md

 ---

-## Our Approach: The Hybrid Architecture
+## Approach: The Hybrid Architecture

 ### Why Hybrid?

-Instead of choosing between CNNs and Transformers, we engineered a **synergistic combination**:
+Instead of choosing between CNNs and Transformers, I decided engineer a solution that will utilize the strengths of both approaches:

 ![Hybrid Architecture](visualizations/hybrid_architecture.png)